espressomd/espresso/doc/sphinx/particles.rst

    Diamond-like polymer network with ``MPC=15``.

-For simulating compressed or stretched gels the function :meth:`espressomd.system.System.change_volume_and_rescale_particles` may be used.
+For simulating compressed or stretched gels, the function :meth:`espressomd.system.System.change_volume_and_rescale_particles` may be used.